vuejs/awesome-vue/README.md

  - [vue-global-events](https://github.com/shentao/vue-global-events/) – A component to handle global events (like shortcuts) using Vue’s event modifiers
  - [vue-edge-check](https://github.com/gu-fan/vue-edge-check/) – Check browser edge to prevent transition effect triggered oddly when swipe edge with `vue-router`
  - [vue-mutation-observer](https://github.com/PNKBizz/vue-mutation-observer) – A simple and tiny directive to observe changes in DOM use MutationObserver API
+ - [vue-scroll-show](https://github.com/AlekseyPleshkov/vue-scroll-show) – Showing the element if the user reached it after scroll

 ### Responsive Design